skyef54/Getting-and-Cleaning-Data/CodeBook.md

 - Appropriately label the data set with descriptive variable names.
 - From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+##'Run_analysis.R' script
-##My 'run_analysis.R' script was written.
-It executes the following job:
+The script makes the following job:
 - Joins train and test data in a single data set using 'train/X_train.txt', 'train/y_train.txt', 'test/X_test.txt' and 'test/y_test.txt' files.
 Subject ids also includes from the 'train/subject_train.txt' and 'test/subject_test.txt' files.
 - Extracts only the measurements on the mean and standard deviation from the data set.
 Discards other measurements.
 The measurements conform 'features.txt' file.
 - Assings appropriate label to each variable according to 'features.txt' file.